Every Place Kansas – E

 Enterprise Dickinson Current Town Established 1872 by C. Hoffman & Johannes Ehrsam.
 Originally named Louden Falls, later changed to Enterprise to reflect

 the industriousness of those who lived there.
 Home of J.B.
-Ehrsam & Sons manufacturing which Hoffman mills.
+Ehrsam & Sons manufacturing and Hoffman Mills.

 Equity Anderson Lost Town 1883-1894 The post office was moved from Rich.

 Erie Neosho Current Town County seat.
-Originally called Osage Mission, there was both an Old and New Erie in Neosho County, but Old Erie suffered political defeat, a devastating fire, and final destruction by a tornado.
+Originally called Osage Mission, Neosho County had both an Old and New Erie, but Old Erie suffered political defeat, a devastating fire, and final destruction by a tornado.

 Errick’s Ferry Riley Lost Place Established in 1860 on the Kansas River in Manhattan.
 John Errick, Proprietor.
 In 1857 the ferry at this location was supplied by bringing the Pittsburg Ferry boat downstream to the mouth of the Big Blue River.
 By 1864, James Woodward was the owner and made substantial improvements, including landing ramps on each bank.